avucoh/GEOmetric/README.md

 ## Step 3
 Create contrasts
+1. Groups are assigned.
+2. Create contrast formulas (for running limma) and title.
+For example, Group A = macrophages stimulated with LPS for 4 hours.
+Group B = macrophages untreated (media, or vehicle only) for 4 hours.
+The contrast formula is "B-A".
+The title would be "LPS vs (Veh) | 4h".

 ## Step 4
-Limma -> results
+Limma -> results.
+Refer to fitter.R for inputs and how they're used.

 ## Step 5
+Use bioconductor annotation packages or GPL to get gene names for results.
+Refer to annotationHelper.R

+## Step 6
-Map biosample ids and create a dataset summary file with descriptions for each submission.
+Map biosample ids (this is, for now, done manually) and create a dataset summary file with descriptions for each submission.